Image

 To Evaluate the Efficacy and Safety of Pegozafermin in Subjects with Severe Hypertriglyceridemia

-Studying Pegozafermin's effects in people with high triglycerides.
+Studying Pegozafermin's effects and safety for high triglycerides.

 Recruiting